 If you think this is far-fetched, then let us ask Daniel Pipes himself.
 Pipes declared back in 2013 in the Neocon magazine National Review that “the West should prevent either side [the so-called Syrian rebels and Assad] in the civil war from emerging victorious by helping whichever side is losing, so as to prolong their conflict.’”

-For people who have been living under a steady-diet of the Zionist mass media and for those who don’t have a clue of what’s going on in Syria, Assad has been fighting the Syrian rebels/terrorists since the beginning of the war.
+For people who have been living under a steady diet of the Zionist mass media and for those who don’t have a clue of what’s going on in Syria, Assad has been fighting the Syrian rebels/terrorists since the beginning of the war.
 He also has been protecting the small minority of Christians in the region.
 Under his leadership, both Christians and Muslims were able to live in peace and harmony.

 Now we have Pipes saying that we all need to support both Assad and the terrorist group which goes by the name of “the Syrian rebels” so that they can end up killing each other.

 What if innocent civilians die in the process?
 Well, it is a small price to pay.
 What if mothers and children end up losing everything they have, including precious friends and neighbors?
-That again is small price to pay.
+That again is a small price to pay.
 The Zionist war is more important than anything else.
-Does Pipes know that this plan is diabolical?
+Do Pipes know that this plan is diabolical?
 Yes.
 Here is again his admission:

 “This policy recommendation of ‘helping whichever side is losing’ sounds odd, I admit, but it is strategic.”

 Strategic to whom?
 To people who have submitted their will to the moral and political order?
 Or is it strategic only to people who have rejected metaphysical Logos in all of its manifestations?